 I can look back now and see that my body was not thriving.
 It was easy to overlook because all the telltale signs that I was told to look for were absent.
 My cycle remained regular, I was never sick, and I was running marathons with no injuries.
 I ate healthfully, but even with a degree in nutrition vegetarianism wasn’t suitable for me in the long run.
 The 90’s was the era where cholesterol couldn’t be low enough, so traditional medicine applauded me for levels that would now be considered alarming.

 At the end of the day, when we assess nutrition among humans we see that the longest-lived, healthiest cultures in the world are not vegan.
 They aren’t eating paleo or high meat diets, but they aren’t exclusively animal-free diets.
 This tells me that humans as a species thrive on a plant-heavy (ie – produce heavy) omnivorous diet.
 This does not mean that you as a single person won’t do well as a vegan.
 You very well might!
-Or you may for 5 years and discover after having children or going through menopause your body has different needs.
+Or you may for 5 years and discover after having children, taking up soccer or going through menopause your body has different needs.
 Listen to what it asks for and it won’t let you down.

 If you embark on a dietary change like veganism (or keto, or paleo) get your labs done before you begin and have them checked a couple times a year for the first year or two to see how you respond.
 Some people feel great but labwork indicates they aren’t doing well at all.
 Markers like cholesterol, Vitamin D, iron stores and fatty acids are silent but significant indicators of health.
 If everything looks great after the first 18-24 months then just wisely monitor your health at annual check-ups and keep going so long as it feels good and labs remain optimal.